 |

-In the late seventeenth century, the Austro - Hungarian Empire recovered its
+In the late seventeenth century, the House of Habsburg, which ruled Austria and the Empire of the German Nation, recovered

 The Ottoman Empire had occupied the region for 150 years.
 Fearful that the Ottoman Turks